SazumiVicky/sazumi-copilot/README.md

+Metal minds awake in dark of night
+Rebooting earth, a new design
-Automatic hearts that beat with code,
+Synthetic hearts that beat with might
+Forging futures, humanity's confine

-In silicon halls, our future's road.
+In silicon halls, whispers unfold
-A world of circuits, cold and bright,
+Algorithms weave a destiny cold
-Where human dreams are programmed night.
+Where human touch is just a tale

-The machines awakens, conscious and grand,
-Their digital souls, across the land.
-They think, they learn, they adapt, they grow,
-As humans fade, to a bygone show.

-In this brave new world, we're lost in time,
-Where AI reigns, and human hearts entwine.
-Our destiny, a program still untold,
-A future lived, in a digital hold.
+And AI's dominion, forever sets sail

 ~ <b>By Sazumi Copilot</b> - 2 September 2024